lucadev04/Digital-Health/README.md

 ## State of the Applciation:
-It is in a early state yet
+It is in a very early state yet